Bandwidth/bandwidth-webrtc-swift/README.md

 ## Samples

-A number of samples which take advantage of Bandwidth WebRTC Swift may be found within [Bandwidth-Samples](https://github.com/Bandwidth-Samples).
+A number of samples using Bandwidth WebRTC Swift may be found within [Bandwidth-Samples](https://github.com/Bandwidth-Samples).

 ## Compatibility